tobiashalling/GrandMA3-ColorPicker/README.md

 You can download and modify the script as you will.

+The repository also includes an xml version of the script for easy import in MA3

 Feel free to commit issues with the code and give constructive feedback

 Happy programming